Farewell, My Lovely (1975)

 Marlowe and Moose are taken to Brunette’s stateroom.
 He denies knowing Velma.
 Moose is ready to tear Brunette’s arms off.
 Marlowe sees a fur coat and tells Helen to come out of the closet.
 Moose greets her as Velma.

 Velma tells Moose that he will get his full cut of the stolen money for taking the fall alone.
-Marlow tells Moose that Velma was a prostitute and has now married a wealthy judge that doesn’t know about her past.
+Marlow tells Moose that Velma was a prostitute and has now married a wealthy judge who doesn’t know about her past.
 He says that Brunette was behind the scheme.
-The only other people that knew about Velma’s past were Marriott and Amthor, who are both dead.
+The only other people who knew about Velma’s past were Marriott and Amthor, both of whom are now deceased.

 With Nulty in the room with Brunette, Marlowe leaves, disgusted by the sordid case.
-Later, he takes the $2,000 to Tommy’s widow and son.
+Later, he gives the $2,000 to Tommy’s widow and son.

 Conclusion – Farewell, My Lovely (1975)